NLAFET/SpLLT/README.md

 SpLLT is a sparse direct solver for computing the solution of [symmetric positive definite](https://en.wikipedia.org/wiki/Positive-definite_matrix) linear systems.
-The factorization phase is based on a task-based Cholesky algorithm and the parallel code is implemented using a runtime system.
+The factorization phase, which is the most computationally intensive part, is based on a task-based Cholesky algorithm and the parallel code is implemented using a runtime system.
 The code supports three different runtime systems:
 [StarPU](http://starpu.gforge.inria.fr/) developed at INRIA Bordeaux